Writing Titles (When To Use Capital Letters)

 - BANK HOLIDAYS AND NATIONAL HOLIDAYS

 Also, when a pluralized abbreviation features in an uppercase title, it is acceptable to use an apostrophe to show the plural.
 Be aware, however, that this might annoy some of your readers.
-(Oh, and I mean really annoy them.
-I have literally had death threats over this point.)

 - HOW TO RECYCLE YOUR CD'S (This is acceptable but potentially annoying.)